 |Exchange rate||US$1 = NZD$1.49||US$1 = NZD$1.35|

 |Transfer delay||One business day||Two business days|

 Can I benefit from repatriating funds?

-What’s the process for repatriating funds?
+What is the process for repatriating funds?

 - There are usually high tax rates.
-If you have a permanent residence in New Zealand while working abroad, you are still considered a New Zealand tax resident, meaning you will be taxed on your worldwide income.
-Depending on the company you choose, check to see how this will impact the amount received in New Zealand after tax.
+If you retain a permanent residence in New Zealand while working abroad, you are still considered a New Zealand tax resident, meaning you will be taxed on your worldwide income.
+Depending on the company you choose, check to see how this will impact on the amount received in New Zealand after tax.

 Are there any risks?

-Frequently asked question
+Frequently asked questions

 Here are a few common questions about repatriation.